ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 ## Listonomicon v2.x (WIP not released)

 Save Safe?
-Maybe
+No - but you can use OLD_Listo MMM Patch to keep a current save going.

 **Combat Extender**

 1. More entries/additions to CX config for EO, VUE, MMM, and MTM encounters.
 MTM slowly getting closer to not disrupting early Act 1 flow.
 2. Reduced enemy HP across the board.
 Bosses reduced slightly, mooks most effected.
-3. Early experimentation has begun with using CX's "Cloning" features.
-This will be used very selectively to a small number of fights where I think extra mooks or one extra brute will be a more effective balance factor than obsessive override edits.
-Cloning is unfortunately limited to duplicating things that already exist within the same Act, so I can't bring encounters from future/past acts to new situations.
+3. Auntie Ethel is now a more daunting foe.
+4. Auntie Ethel has invested in the safety and wellbeing of Mayrina.
+And her suffering.
+5. Elfsong Tavern has a bigger rat problem than ever.
-4. Experiments with giving enemies Goon damage bonuses.
+6. Experiments with giving enemies Goon damage bonuses.
 These are (generally) an extra d4 damage to their attacks, spells, and/or spell attacks, especially to help Act 3 enemies compete with players.
 Please provide feedback if the way this is implemented has unexpected consequences other than you taking more damage.
 For example, do enemies having more access to multi-damage-phase attacks disrupt certain playstyles/metas?
-5. Actually implemented the secret Vulkrana boss fight I talked about before.
+7. Replaced instances where enemies received "Repelling Blast" with "Grasp of Hadar" instead.
+8. Improved the performance of the gnolls, ogre, and Absolute cultist near the Paladins of Tyr.

+Early experimentation has begun with using CX's "Cloning" features.
+This will be used very selectively to a small number of fights where I think extra mooks or one extra brute will be a more effective balance factor than obsessive override edits.
+Cloning is unfortunately limited to duplicating things that already exist within the same Act, so I can't bring encounters from future/past acts to new situations.
+Clones are also oblivious and sometimes don't join the fight with their friends.

-6. Removed "harper nest" encounters from MMM-Listo.
+1. Removed "harper nest" encounters from MMM-Listo.
 Substituted the same effect by adding surprises to EO in that area.
-7. Removed last vestiges of "Grym 2.0" and the dragon encounter from MMM-Listo.
-8. Replaced instances where enemies received "Repelling Blast" with "Grasp of Hadar" instead.
-9. Auntie Ethel has now invested in the safety and wellbeing of Mayrina, somewhat.
-She will still set her cage on fire and try to kill her tho.
+2. Cloned rats in Act 3.

+Future Plans:
+* Actually implemented the secret Vulkrana boss fight I talked about before.
-10. Added a squad of goblin assassins to the Waukeen ambush.
+* Squad of goblin assassins in the Waukeen ambush.
-12. Added an extra minotaur to the underdark.
+* extra minotaur to the underdark
-13. Experiments with adding Sarevok's ghost and a reformed Carrion to the courtyard during the journey to the final battle.
+* Experiments with adding Sarevok's ghost and a reformed Carrion to the courtyard during the journey to the final battle.
-14. Death Shephard adder to the Necromancer's lab.
+* Death Shephard add to the Necromancer's lab.
-15. Improved the Myrkul fight through the inclusion of an extra mindflayer.
-Experimenting with a Z'Rell echo fight + ghoul medics and flesh golem.
+* Improve the Myrkul fight through the inclusion of an extra mindflayer.
+Experiment with a Z'Rell echo fight + ghoul medics and flesh golem.
-16. Experiment with adding gremishkas to Guts room.
-17. Extra guardians blocking the theft of Lathanders goods.
+* Extra guardians blocking the theft of Lathanders goods.
-18. crawling claws, undead, oozes added to MMM-Cazador fight.
+* crawling claws, undead, oozes added to MMM-Cazador fight.
-19. More undead in Shar temple.
+* More undead in Shar temple.
-20. Unlikely polycule added to ethels basement.
+* Unlikely polycule in Ethels basement.
-21. Ansurs puzzle is better protected.
+* Ansurs puzzle is better protected.
-22. Improved the performance of the gnolls, ogre, and Absolute cultist near the Paladins of Tyr.

 **Other**